luathebee/arcana5etools/README.md

 ### 5. Commiting/Pushing to Github.
 Working properly, you could commit or push to github and move on to the next spot.

+##### Testing 2

+So now the we're commiting behind the master, let's see how this works.